 The ring is constantly taking in data.
-Of which 6 weeks worth of data which can be stored in the rings onboard memory chip.
+Of which, six-weeks worth of data can be stored in the ring's onboard memory chip.

-I don't want to spend too much time on this section as I've already covered the Oura Ring technology in great detail in THIS article.
-Also, the OuraRing.com site does a great job of answering this question and finally I want to focus more on the review, not on the mechanics of the ring.
+I don't want to spend too much time on this section as I've already covered the Oura ring technology in great detail in THIS article.
+Also, the OuraRing.com site does a great job of answering this question.
+Also, I want to focus more on the review, not on the mechanics of the ring.

-Their are 3 versions of the Oura Ring.
-Techincally they are all the same witht he same features, the only difference is the design.
+There are three versions of the Oura ring.
+Technically, they are all the same with the same features.
+The only difference is the design.

-The base model starts at $299usd, and then there is a $399 design option and a ultra premium $999usd diamond Oura ring.
+The base model starts at $299 USD, and then there is a $399 design option and an ultra-premium $999 USD diamond Oura ring.

 In a nutshell:

-The new 2018 Oura Ring is a lot smaller, in fact it's less than half the size of the original.
-It has an appearance similar to a mens wedding band.
-Also, with the new ring comes 2 design variants—the Balance (which has a subtle raised point) and the Heritage (which has a flat raised edge).
+The new 2018 Oura ring is a lot smaller, in fact, it's less than half the size of the original.
+It has an appearance similar to a men's wedding band.
+Also, with the new ring comes two design variants—the Balance (which has a subtle raised point) and the Heritage (which has a flat raised edge).

-The first gen Oura ring had a battery life of 2–3 days, though most users charged it every day.
-The new Oura Ring has a whooping 1 week battery life.
-Amazing given how small the new ring is!
+The first-gen Oura ring had a battery life of 2–3 days, though most users charged it every day.
+The new Oura ring has a whopping 1-week battery life.
+Amazing, given how small the new ring is!

 The original ring required placing the ring into a charging dock.
 This won't be needed with the new ring.

-The charging time using wireless charging will take 20–80 minutes for a full charge depending on charge frequency.
+The charging time using wireless charging will take 20–80 minutes for a full charge depending on charging frequency.

 The new charging unit is also much smaller in size.

-Inside the ring there have been technological advancements.
-The body temperature sensor has been upgraded, it is now accurate to 0.05 centigrade.
-And the CPU is 10 times more powerful than the original ring.
+Inside the ring, there have been technological advancements.
+The body temperature sensor has been upgraded, it is now accurate to 0.05 degrees centigrade.
+Also, the CPU is ten times more powerful than that of the original ring.

-This includes a brand new app (though I should mention this app will also work with gen 1 ring wearers).
-This app allows wearers to take notes, add tags and also has more user specific recommendations for the user (for example, the app will look at all your data and determine your optimal bed time for best performance and recovery).
+This includes a brand new app (though I should mention this app will also work with first-gen rings).
+This app allows wearers to take notes, add tags and also has more user-specific recommendations for the wearer.
+For example, the app will look at all your data and determine your optimal bedtime for best performance and recovery.

-For those of you who want to know more about the differences between the old and the new Oura Ring, have a read of the article 'Everything You Need To Know About The New Oura Ring' as I have covered this topic in a lot more detail there.
+For those of you who want to know more about the differences between the old and the new Oura ring, have a read of the article 'Everything You Need To Know About The New Oura Ring'.
+I have covered this topic in a lot more detail there.

 Let's start with the ring itself.
-Later on in this review I will take a look at the application (part 2) and then my answers to your most pressing questions (part 3).
+Later on, in this review, I will take a look at the software application (part 2) and then give my answers to your most pressing questions (part 3).

-I guess I've had a few 'first impressions' with this new ring.
+I guess I've had a few first impressions with this new ring.
 I was at the launch event in Finland where I got to play with prototype rings moments after they were revealed to the world.
 You can see that video below.
-But in all honestly, it's not the best video.
+But in all honesty, it's not the best video.

-And then a few months later I received my Oura Ring in the mail and recorded this first impressions video review (which is probably the best clip to watch out of the 3!)
+And then a few months later I received my Oura ring in the mail and recorded this first impressions video review (which is probably the best clip to watch out of the three).

 But if you didn't watch the video, here are my first impressions:

-Very light!
-The new ring is made out of titanium metal, that combined with the fact it's so much smaller than the first ring make it super light.
+It's very light!
+The new ring is made out of titanium metal.
+That, combined with the fact it's so much smaller than the first ring, makes it super light.

-But of course we know that's not the case, this is a high tech wearable ring made of ultra strong titanium.
-After a few months of wearing the Oura Ring, I know longer have this 'cheap' feeling when I handle the ring.
+But of course, we know that's not the case, this is a high-tech wearable ring made of ultra-strong titanium.
+After a few months of wearing the Oura ring, I no longer have that 'cheap-plastic' association when I handle the ring.

-Looking back I think it was simply due to my experience wearing the much heavier (and bigger) ceramic first generation ring.
-Now it doesn't bother me.
-Saying that, when I do give the ring to someone else to handle, they always comment how light it feels.
+Looking back, I think it was simply due to my experience wearing the much heavier (and bigger) ceramic first-generation ring.
+Now, it doesn't bother me.
+Saying that, when I do give the ring to someone else to handle, they always comment on how light it feels.

-Insanely small.
-Now I know there are much smaller rings on the market, but when it comes to smart rings—rings that have batteries, sensors, memory chips and processors inside them, you have to admit it is quite an engineering feat!
+It's insanely small!
+Now I know there are much smaller rings on the market, but when it comes to smart rings—rings that have batteries, sensors, memory chips and processors inside them—you have to admit it is quite an engineering feat!

-How they fit all this tech into such a sleek design is beyond me, but it's in there, and you have to admit it is pretty cool.
-Most people who think it's simply a jewellery piece get a surprise when I show them the inside of the ring - exposing the sensors and the chip.
+How they fit all this tech into such a sleek design is beyond me, but it's in there.
+You have to admit, it is pretty cool.
+Most people who think it's simply a jewelry piece get a surprise when I show them the inside of the ring, exposing the sensors and the chip.

-I know people aren't buying Oura Rings for it's aesthetic looks (but I do know people weren't buying gen 1 Oura Rings for this very reason), but there isn't anything remarkable about the new Ring.
+I know people aren't buying Oura rings for their aesthetic looks, (but I do know people weren't buying first-gen Oura rings for this very reason).
+Still, there isn't anything remarkable about the new ring.

-Now this can be a good thing or a bad thing.
-For me personally it's a good thing.
-I'm not a fashion guy, and other than my wedding ring, I don't wear jewellery.
-The new ring suits me, it's smaller size and 'typical' design don't attract attention.
-But at the same time it doesn't look like some super geeky device that only computer nerds would be proud wearing.
+Now, this can be a good thing or a bad thing.
+For me personally, it's a good thing.
+I'm not a fashion guy, and (other than my wedding ring) I don't wear jewelry.
+The new ring suits me.
+Its smaller size and 'typical' design don't attract attention.
+At the same time, it doesn't look like some super-geeky device that only computer nerds would be proud of wearing.

-Though some people might not want a plain 'wedding band' looking ring on their finger.
+Though some people might not want a plain 'wedding band' style ring on their finger.

 But hey, if it's good enough for Prince Harry to wear, then it should be good enough for the rest of us!

-It really is a well put together together.
-Sleek edges, gloss finishes and nicely shaped, all made out of ceramic zirconia with no metals.
-If Apple made rings it would be of this standard.
+It really is well put together with sleek edges, gloss finishes and nicely shaped.
+They're all made out of ceramic zirconia with no metals.
+If Apple made rings, it would be of this standard.

-The new ring is nice, don't get me wrong, it's sleek, slim and feels strong—all great things for a wearable, especially one you wear on your finger.
-But it doesn't have the same 'wow' factor that the first ring had.
+The new ring is nice, don't get me wrong.
+It's sleek, slim and feels strong—all great things for a wearable, especially one you wear on your finger.
+Yet, it doesn't have the same 'wow' factor that the first ring had.

 The first ring was definitely a fashion item, it was bold, it was big and it has heavy—it had a presence to it.
 People noticed it.
 A lot of people noticed it!
-Most had no idea it was a smart device with electronics on the inside, they simply thought it was a fashion statement.
+Most of them had no idea it was a smart device with electronics on the inside.
+They simply thought it was a fashion statement.

-None of this has happened in the months that I have being wearing the new slim profile Oura Ring.
+None of this has happened in the months that I have been wearing the new slim-profile Oura ring.

-Like I mentioned above - this isn't necessarily a bad thing.
-And I personally feel more comfortable wearing the new ring than the old.
+Like I mentioned above, this isn't necessarily a bad thing.
+Also, I personally feel more comfortable wearing the new ring design than the old.

-As for the size though, I love it being so smaller.
-The number of times my old Oura ring would get caught on my pocket or clip the table to a loud bang or catch on some tools I would use in the workshop was rather high!
+As for the size though, I love how it is so much smaller.
+The number of times my old Oura ring would either get caught on my pocket or clip the table with a loud bang or catch on some tools I would use in the workshop was rather high!

 This new ring doesn't have these problems.